-He travels all over the world and never rests.
-One after another, he pours out stories into hearts and minds, entertaining, comforting or transporting us to new places and ideas.
+Storytalker travels the world and never rests.
+One after another, she pours out stories into hearts and minds, entertaining, comforting or transporting us to new places and ideas.

-Next, stories were written down and shared through books, magazines and newspapers.
-Now we also find stories on the Internet.
+Now stories are written and shared through books, magazines, and newspapers.
+We also find stories on the Internet.
 No matter how stories are communicated, Storytalker is there.

-Storytalker often whispers stories about and for children who don’t have many things or who struggle in life.
-He knows that stories are a big help for those children.
-But that’s only one way he works.
+Storytalker also whispers stories about and for children who may struggle in life.
+She knows that stories are helpful.
+But that’s only one way she works.
 No matter how much you have or don’t have, there is a story hole inside of you, one that needs to be fed.

 Treasure every story Storytalker tells you in your ear and heart.
 As treasures, polish them from time to time.
 That means you must shine them up so that they are told in the most wonderful and exciting ways.
 Then share them with others.

-Storytalker hopes you will enjoy some of the stories on this site that are being collectied from around the world.
+Storytalker hopes you will enjoy some of these stories and that you will write your own.